monero-integrations/monerowhmcs/README.md

 * The Monero wallet-cli and Monero wallet-rpc tools found [here](https://getmonero.org/downloads/)

 * [WHMCS](https://www.whmcs.com/)
-This Monero plugin is an payment gateway for WHMCS
+This Monero plugin is a payment gateway for WHMCS

 ## Step 1: Activating the plugin
 * Downloading: First of all, you will need to download the plugin.
 If you wish, you can also download the latest source code from GitHub.
 This can be done with the command `git clone https://github.com/monero-integrations/monerowhmcs.git` or can be downloaded as a zip file from the GitHub web page.

-* Put the plugin in the correct directory: You will need to put the folder named `monero` from this repo/unzipped release into the wordpress plugins directory.
-This can be found at `whmcspath/module/gateways/`
+* Put the plugin in the correct directory: You will need to copy `monero.php` and the folder named `monero` from this repo/unzipped release into the WHMCS Payment Gateways directory.
+This can be found at `whmcspath/modules/gateways/`

-* Activate the plugin from the WordPress admin panel: Once you login to the admin panel in WHMCS, click on "Payment Gateways" under "Settings".
-Then simply click "Activate" where it says "Monero - Payment Gateway"
+* Activate the plugin from the WHMCS admin panel: Once you login to the admin panel in WHMCS, click on "Setup -> Payments -> Payment Gateways".
+Click on "All Payment Gateways".
+Then click on the "Monero" gateway to activate it.

+* Enter a Module Secret Key.
+This can be andy random text and is used to verify payments.

+* Enter the values for Wallet RPC Host, Wallet RPC Port, Username, and Password (these are from monero-wallet-rpc below).
+Optionally enter a percentage discount for all invoices paid via Monero.

+* Optionally install the addon module to disable WHMCS fraud checking when using Monero.
+You will need to copy the folder `addons/moneroenable/` from this repo/unzipped release into the WHMCS Addons directory.
+This can be found at `whmcspath/addons/`.

+* Activate the Monero Enabler addon from the WHMCS admin panel: Click on "Setup -> Addon Modules".
+Find "Monero Enabler" and click on "Activate".
+Click "Configure" and choose the Monero Payment Gateway in the drop down list.
+Check the box for "Enable checking for payment method by module" and click "Save Changes".

 ## Step 2: Get a monero daemon to connect to